 CrazyEgg is a popular tool used by marketers worldwide to collect data about how visitors interact with web pages.
 You can also use our Google Tag Manager (GTM) integration to view how people interact with your Flipsnack catalogs.
 In this tutorial, I'll explain all the steps you need to take to set up the CrazyEgg - Flipsnack integration.

-Before we proceed, please note that this integration is only available with the Enterprise plan.
+Please note that this integration is only available with the Enterprise plan.

 How to set up CrazyEgg tracking for catalogs

 Please start by carefully reading our article about Google Tag Manager and following all the instructions listed there.
 It's very important to have the GTM ID added in Flipsnack correctly before you move on to the next steps.

 If you haven't used GTM before, don't panic.
 It only takes a few minutes to go through all the steps.
 You don't need any technical knowledge, and it's completely free for anyone who has a Google account.